Skip to main content

 5 mentions Positive Neutral Negative

-Overall, the game's replayability is considered low, with players noting that while it can be played in co-op mode or on different difficulty levels, there are few incentives to revisit the game after completing a single playthrough.
-The dynamic story does not significantly enhance replay value, leading to a general consensus that once finished, the game lacks compelling reasons to return.
+Overall, the game's replayability is considered low, with most players noting that while it can be played on different difficulty levels or in co-op mode, there is little incentive to revisit the story after completing a single playthrough.

 • “I played 80% of the way through on normal, dying a lot of times.
 I found the game much more enjoyable on easy.”

-• “The game can be played co-op locally with friends, and you can replay it on another difficulty, which adds some replay value.”
+• “The game can be played co-op locally with friends, and you can replay it on a different difficulty, which adds some replay value.”

 • “The story has low replay value, even though it is dynamic in nature.”